AnnieGitUrGun/sUASPilotCertificationPresentation/PITCHME.md

 All test questions are objective and multiple-choice.
 The minimum passing score is 70 percent.
 The UAG test contains 60 questions; you are allowed 2 hours to complete.

 ---

+@title[The FAA Test - Part 2]

+### The FAA Test Continued
+* FAA Regulations – 15-20%
+* Air Space and Flight Limitations – 8-15%
+* Weather – 11-16%
+* Drone Loading and Performance – 7-11%
+* Flight Operations 13-18%
+* Training Options: Who, What, When, Where